Adult-onset Still's disease: Signs and symptoms

 The disease typically presents with joint pain, high fevers, a salmon-pink macular or maculopapular rash, enlargement of the liver and spleen, swollen lymph nodes, and a neutrophil-predominant increased white blood cell count in the blood.
 Tests for rheumatoid factor and anti-nuclear antibodies are usually negative and serum ferritin is markedly elevated.
 Patients experiencing a flare-up from adult-onset Still's disease usually report extreme fatigue, swelling of the lymph nodes and, less commonly, fluid accumulation in the lungs and heart.
-In rare cases, AOSD can cause life-threatening complications, including hemophagocytic lymphohistiocytosis, IVDC, fulminant hepatitis, or disabling conditions such as aseptic meningitis and sensorineural hearing loss.
+In rare cases, AOSD can cause life-threatening complications, including hemophagocytic lymphohistiocytosis, intervertebral disc calcification (IVDC), fulminant hepatitis, or disabling conditions such as aseptic meningitis and sensorineural hearing loss.
+Although more frequently described as associated with rheumatoid arthritis, Still's disease can lead to hematological complications such as thrombotic microangiopathy.

 Pathophysiology

-The cause of adult-onset Still's disease is unknown, but it presumably involves interleukin-1 (IL-1), since medications that block the action of IL-1β are effective treatments.
+The cause of adult-onset Still's disease is unknown and it is not heritable, but it presumably involves interleukin-1 (IL-1), since medications that block the action of IL-1β are effective treatments.
 Interleukin-18 is expressed at high levels.

 Diagnosis

 The diagnosis is clinical, not based upon serology.
-At least seven sets of diagnostic criteria have been devised, however the Yamaguchi criteria have the highest sensitivity.
+At least seven sets of diagnostic criteria have been devised; however, the Yamaguchi criteria have the highest sensitivity.
 Diagnosis requires at least five features, with at least two of these being major diagnostic criteria.